lpdfio/lpdf-vscode/README.md

 ## Features

-### Live PDF Preview
+### Preview any PDF

+Open any `.pdf` file directly in VS Code.
+Right-click a PDF in the Explorer and select **Lpdf: Open PDF**, or use the command palette.

+### Design PDFs using XML

-Open any Lpdf XML file and trigger **Lpdf: Preview PDF** to see a live PDF preview rendered via the WASM engine — entirely on your machine, no server required.
-The preview updates on every save.
+Author PDF documents in XML and see a live preview on every save — rendered by the Lpdf WASM engine entirely on your machine.

+The extension automatically associates the Lpdf XSD schema with your files, giving you attribute autocomplete, element validation, and inline documentation.

+Link a JSON data file to your template to preview with real data substituted in.

 ### Export PDF

-**Lpdf: Export PDF** renders the current XML template and writes the PDF to disk.
+Run **Lpdf: Export PDF** to render the current XML template and write the PDF to disk.

-### XSD Autocomplete & Validation

-The extension registers the Lpdf XSD schema automatically when you open an Lpdf XML file.
-Get attribute autocomplete, element validation, and inline documentation — no configuration needed.
-Requires the [Red Hat XML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml).

 ---

 ## Requirements

-- [Red Hat XML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) — required for XSD autocomplete and validation (installed automatically as a dependency)
+- [Red Hat XML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) — required for XSD autocomplete and validation (installed automatically)
-- A valid Lpdf license key to remove the preview watermark (configure via `lpdf.licenseKey` in Settings)
+- A valid Lpdf license key to remove the watermark from exported PDFs (configure via `lpdf.licenseKey` in Settings)

 ---